scottfr/SystemsBook/Understanding/understanding.md

 ## Maintaining Personnel Resources ##

-The following simulation provides an example of where an established policy for hiring new employees won't suffice in the face of certain changes.^[Maintaining Personnel Resources [http://insightmaker.com/insight/162](http://insightmaker.com/insight/162)]
+The "Maintaining Personnel Resources"^[Maintaining Personnel Resources [http://insightmaker.com/insight/162](http://insightmaker.com/insight/162)] simulation provides insights into a situation where an established policy for hiring new employees won't suffice in the face of other changes.

 # Model
 {"title": "Maintaining Personnel Resources", "description": "Why things aren't where you think they are.", "load": "http://insightmaker.com/insight/162"}